suark/greencalc/README.md

 # Green Calc

-In a Galaxy far, far away on a planet called Sam lives a species called Sung that is very different from humans.
+"In a Galaxy far, far away on a planet called Sam lives a species called Sung that is very different from humans.
 They only have 3 fingers instead of 5.
 As a result, they use different numerical system than inhabitants of planet Earth.
-Sungs only recognize shades of green and are very keen on seeing your solution for a base 6 calculator implemented using React Native technology.
+Sungs only recognize shades of green and are very keen on seeing your solution for a base 6 calculator implemented using React Native technology."

 ### Breakdown